constantcontact/jenkins_pipeline_builder/README.md

 jenkins-pipeline-builder
 ========================

 YAML driven CI Jenkins Pipeline Builder enabling to version your artifact pipelines alongside with the artifact source itself.

+This Gem uses this methodolody by itself.
+Notice the 'pipeline' folder where we have a declaration of the Gem's build pipeline.

 # Background